aldojasb/Group13_NamePending/doc/Quality_white_wine_predictor.md

 the training set used to train the model, and the test set used to predict the values with the trained model.
 Cross validation partitions the training set in the same way and performs the training and prediction several times.
-Then, the result with the best RMSE, accuracy, AUC or the chosen metric is selected.
-This process can be used in conjunction to tuning parameters.
+Then, the result with the best *R*<sup>2</sup>
+will be selected.

+### Hyperparameter tuning

+In this analysis, we also performed the Hyperparameter optimization since the same kind of machine learning model can require different constraints, weights or learning rates to generalize different data patterns.
+Hyperparameter optimization finds a tuple of hyperparameters that yields an optimal model which minimizes a predefined loss function on given independent data.

 ### Packages